elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-emby-radarr-sonarr-prowlarr.md

     G[RDTClient] --> |2.
 Confirm download|O["/storage/realdebrid-zurg"]
 ```

-1. The user adds content to their [Plex][plex] Watchlist, or [Overseerr][overseerr] / [Jellyseerr][jellyseerr]/ [Ombi][ombi] requests
+1. The user adds content to their [Radarr][radarr] / [Sonarr][sonarr], or [Jellyseerr][jellyseerr]
 2. Radarr / Sonarr notice the the new addition, and search Prowlarr (*torrentio indexer*) for appropriate files (*matching size, quality, language parameters*)
-3. When an appropriate release is found, Radarr / Sonarr schedules a download via RDTClient, which is presenting a qBittorrent-like API
+3. When an appropriate release is found, Radarr / Sonarr schedules a download via [RDTClient][rdtclient], which is presenting a qBittorrent-like API
 4. RDTClient adds the torrent to Real-Debrid, and then monitors the zurg rclone mount to confirm the download has succeeded.
 Upon success, RDTClient **symlinks** the download to Radarr/Sonarr's `completed` directory, and they process is as if it were a local download (*renaming and moving to the media path*)
-5. Aars trigger autoscan, which in turn triggers Plex to re-scan the media path containing the new content, and the Plex library is updated!
+5. Aars trigger autoscan, which in turn triggers Emby to re-scan the media path containing the new content, and the Plex library is updated!

 !!! question "Why not just use [plex_debrid][plex-debrid]?"

-    1. If you've already got a Plex media library, this allows you to augment your actual, downloaded files with symlink to RD-hosted files.
+    1. For one thing, it only works with Plex :facepalm:
     2. You can use the Aars ability to select custom qualities per movie / show
-    3. Integration into Overseerr / Ombi is well-understood and mature, and lets friends-and-family request content (*without complicated Plex Watchlist integrations*)
+    3. Integration into Jellyseerr / Arrs is well-understood and mature, and lets friends-and-family request content (*without complicated Plex Watchlist integrations*)

 ## How to set it up